ajshedivy/my-vector-db/docs/README.md

 Custom filter functions allow you to implement arbitrary filtering logic in Python.
 These are applied client-side after fetching results from the API.

+`filter_function` parameter accepts a callable that takes a `SearchResult` object and returns a boolean indicating whether to include the result.

 **Example - Simple Lambda:**

 ```python